rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 output: html_document
 ---

-# WHICH EVENT TYPES (TORNADOS, FLOODS, HEAT ETC.) ARE MOST HARMFUL IN RESPECT TO PUBLIC HEALTH AND THE ECONOMY IN THE UNITED STATES
+# IMPACT OF TORNADOS, HEAT ETC. ON PUBLIC HEALTH AND ECONOMIY IN THE US
-Title: Your document should have a title that briefly summarizes your data analysis
+Which event types (tornados, floods, heat etc.) are most harmful in respect to public health and the US economy?

 ## SYNOPSIS
 Synopsis: Immediately after the title, there should be a synopsis which describes and summarizes your analysis in at most 10 complete sentences.